AmandaNguyenn/readme-generator/README.md

 How to Use:
 ```
-Right click on file, click on 'open in integrated terminal', the type on the commands.
+Right click on the js file, click on 'open in integrated terminal, type in the commands.
 ```

 How can you contribute?
 ```
-Code commits, pull requests, comments, and project kanban boards.
+Code commits, pull requests, comments, kanban boards.
 ```